Mohammad Kabir Hassan

 His principal work focuses to link the Islamic banking and finance with real and sustainable economy.
-He criticized and warned the Islamic finance industry against perils of practices of "Fatwa-shopping".
+He criticized and warned the Islamic finance industry against perils of practices of "fatwa-shopping".

 Personal life and education

 Hassan was born and received his early education in Bangladesh.
-He moved to the United States in 1983 and received a Bachelor of Arts with major in Economics and Mathematics from Gustavus Adolphus College in Minnesota.
-He was awarded Master in Economics and Doctor of Philosophy in Finance degrees from the University of Nebraska-Lincoln in 1987 and 1990, respectively.
+He moved to the United States in 1983 and received a Bachelor of Arts with major in economics and mathematics from Gustavus Adolphus College in Minnesota.
+He was awarded a Master's degree in economics and a Doctor of Philosophy degree in finance from the University of Nebraska–Lincoln in 1987 and 1990, respectively.

-He resides in New Orleans, Louisiana with his wife, Dr. Tahmina Hassan, and two children.
+He resides in New Orleans, Louisiana with his wife, Tahmina Hassan, and two children.

 Career

 After receiving his doctorate, Hassan joined the Department of Economics and Finance at the University of New Orleans.
-At University of New Orleans, he was also awarded honorary position of Bank One Professor in Business and Hibernia Professor of Economics and Finance.
+At University of New Orleans, he was also awarded the honorary positions of Bank One Professor in Business and Hibernia Professor of Economics and Finance.

-In addition to Islamic banking and finance, his major area of research focuses on international finance, development economics, corporate finance and financial institutions and markets.
-He has supervised more than 60 doctoral students at University of New Orleans and also mentored more than 40 thesis from India, Malaysia, Saudi Arabia, United States, Canada, Australia and New Zealand.
+In addition to Islamic banking and finance, his major areas of research include international finance, development economics, corporate finance and financial institutions and markets.
+He has supervised more than 60 doctoral students at University of New Orleans and also mentored more than 40 theses from India, Malaysia, Saudi Arabia, United States, Canada, Australia and New Zealand.

 Research and publications

-Hassan publication record include more than 350 book chapters and papers published in refereed journals.
-He is one of the most cited researcher in finance literature.
+Hassan's publication record include more than 350 book chapters and papers published in refereed journals.
+He is one of the most cited researchers in finance literature.
 As per Google Scholar, his H-index score is 64.
 In addition to papers in academic and professional journals, he has published and edited several books: